osanseviero/huggingface-go/README.md

 # huggingface-go

-A minimal, unofficial PoC client library for interacting with the Hugging Face Hub with Go.
+A minimal, unofficial, community-contributed PoC client library for interacting with the Hugging Face Hub with Go.
 Currently, the focus will be on downloading/uploading files from model repositories.
 PRs are welcome for features outside v0.

 ## Roadmap